Thomas Merton

-Thomas Merton (January 31, 1915 – December 10, 1968), religious name M. Louis, was an American Trappist monk, writer, theologian, mystic, poet, social activist and scholar of comparative religion.
-He was a monk in the Trappist Abbey of Our Lady of Gethsemani, near Bardstown, Kentucky, living there from 1941 to his death.
+Thomas Merton (January 31, 1915 – December 10, 1968), religious name M. Louis, was an American Trappist monk, theologian, mystic, poet, and social activist.
+He was a professed member of the Abbey of Our Lady of Gethsemani, near Bardstown, Kentucky, living there from 1941 to his death.

 Merton wrote more than 50 books in a period of 27 years, mostly on spirituality, social justice, and pacifism, as well as scores of essays and reviews.
 Among Merton's most widely-read works is his bestselling autobiography The Seven Storey Mountain (1948).

-Merton became a keen proponent of interfaith understanding, exploring Eastern religions through study and practice.
-He pioneered dialogue with prominent Asian spiritual figures including the Dalai Lama, Japanese writer D. T. Suzuki, Thai Buddhist monk Buddhadasa, and Vietnamese monk Thich Nhat Hanh.
+Merton was a keen proponent of interfaith understanding, exploring Eastern religions through study and practice.
+He pioneered dialogue with prominent Asian spiritual figures.

 Early life

 Thomas Merton was born in Prades, Pyrénées-Orientales, France, on January 31, 1915, to parents of Welsh origin: Owen Merton, a New Zealand painter active in Europe and the United States, and Ruth Jenkins Merton, an American Quaker and artist.
 They had met at a painting school in Paris.
 He was baptized in the Church of England, in accordance with his father's wishes.
 Merton's father was often absent during his son's childhood.

 During World War I, in August 1915, the Merton family left France for the United States.
 They lived first with Ruth's parents in Queens, New York, and then settled near them in Douglaston.
 In 1917, the family moved into an old house in Flushing, Queens, where Merton's brother, John Paul, was born on November 2, 1918.
 The family was considering returning to France when Ruth was diagnosed with stomach cancer.
 She died from it on October 21, 1921, in Bellevue Hospital.
 Merton was six years old and his brother not yet three.

 In 1926, when Merton was eleven, his father enrolled him in a boys' boarding school in Montauban, the Lycée Ingres.
 In the summer of 1928, he withdrew Merton from Lycée Ingres, saying the family was moving to England.